nypublicradio/unettest/docs/blog/unettest.md

 + that these might be black-box services that cannot be controlled or might (!!) be only available in Production environments

-Under the hood, `unettest` will parse this valid and complete configuration file and create two little local containerized web services conforming to their definitions.
+Under the hood, `unettest` parses this valid and complete configuration file and creates two little local containerized web services conforming to their definitions.
 They are not functional, but they behave as if they are and their behavior is monitored by `unettest`.
 Their ports are exposed via localhost.
-More interesting though, `unettest` also spins up an NGINX server.
-You must configure it with NGINX conf files.
+More interesting though, `unettest` spins up an NGINX server.
+It must be configured with NGINX conf files.
 NGINX is exposed on `localhost:4999`.

 If I invoke